College of Media presents virtual Ebert Symposium Series this fall

-The series, which is free and open to the public, will premiere on Thursday, October 8, with a panel moderated by Ebertfest co-founder Chaz Ebert and Ebertfest director Nate Kohn.
+The series, which is free and open to the public, premiered on October 8 with a panel moderated by Ebertfest co-founder Chaz Ebert and Ebertfest director Nate Kohn (watch recording below).
 Each event will be broadcast on both the Ebertfest YouTube channel and Facebook page at 5 p.m.
-CST on their respective dates.
+CT on their respective dates.
 See details about each panel below; more information will be added as guests are confirmed.
 To submit discussion questions to the panelists, please fill out this form in advance of each event.

 THURSDAY, NOVEMBER 5

 This panel will examine how television, film, and other media represent and portray certain types of people or communities.
 College of Media faculty members Angharad Valdivia, research professor of media and cinema studies, and Jason Chambers, associate professor of advertising, will lead special guests in a discussion of the importance of balanced representation, the need to challenge stereotypes, and show how the media industry has progressed to try to eliminate unconditional bias.

 The panel will examine documentary film including features, community engaged projects, and cell-phone footage as political discourse directed towards social change.
 They will discuss documentary as a means to examine public life and engage public participation in social issues.
 College of Media faculty members Jay Rosenstein, professor of media and cinema studies; Alison Davis, lecturer in journalism; and Angela Aguayo, associate professor of media and cinema studies, will head a panel with documentary filmmakers Kirby Dick, Sacha Jenkins, and Dawn Porter (see bios below).

 Angela Aguayo is an associate professor of media and cinema studies within the College of Media.